PhD, Philosophy, Saint Louis University, 2004

 Published: July 5, 2016

 Routledge Companion to Free Will, edited with Meghan Griffith & Neil Levy.
-New York: Routledge, forthcoming in 2016.
+New York: Routledge, 2016.

 Virtues and Their Vices, edited with Craig Boyd.
 Oxford: Oxford University Press, 2014.